dougdyson/js-blockchain/README.md

 # Super simple, standalone blockchain built for learning.

-Going to start a new project and put a front-end to this learning experience.

 main.js is a testing file, which creates the blockchain, mines pending transactions, adds pending transactions and rewards miners.

 blockchain.js holds most the blockchain code.
 There is wallet.js which really should be incorporated into blockchain.js (DRY!)